-Equitable Distribution is the division of assets (property) and debts that were the product of a marriage.
+Equitable Distribution in NC is the division of assets (property) and debts that were the product of a marriage.

 2. My husband and I are separated.
 How will our property be divided?

 In one word, equitably.
 What equitable means can be up for debate.
 For that reason, people often try to resolve the issues of property division without going to court.
 However, what people always try to consider is what would the Court do.

 The property division part of a divorce is called an equitable distribution.
 When there is an action for equitable distribution, the Court requires a list of everything you own in a special affidavit form.
 This will include your house, your cars, any other real estate, your couches, your chairs, your retirement accounts, your pension, your business, digital assets – even your airline miles.

 The Court also wants a list of all of your debts – your mortgage, your car loans, your Discover card balance, etc. The Court is ONLY looking at things that are “marital property.”